FAQGURU/FAQGURU/topics/en/java.md

 * https://github.com/snowdream/115-Java-Interview-Questions-and-Answers

 [[↑] Back to top](#Java)
 ### What are some of the best practices relating to the Java Collection framework?
-(Expert)

 * Choosing the right type of the collection to use, based on the application’s needs, is very crucial for its performance.
 For example if the size of the elements is fixed and know a priori, we shall use an [Array](http://docs.oracle.com/javase/7/docs/api/java/lang/reflect/Array.html), instead of an [ArrayList](http://docs.oracle.com/javase/7/docs/api/java/util/ArrayList.html).
 * Some collection classes allow us to specify their initial capacity.
 Thus, if we have an estimation on the number of elements that will be stored, we can use it to avoid rehashing or resizing.